pygfx/pygfx/docs/advanced_shaders.rst

 --------------

 In a somewhat similar way, the output of the fragment shader is predefined.
-Though in this case the output is determined by the blend mode and render pass (opaque or transparent), and the details are hidden from the shader author.
-This way, Pygfx can support special blend modes without affecting individual shaders.
+Though in this case the output is determined by the blending mode, and the details are hidden from the shader author.
+This way, Pygfx can support special blending modes without affecting individual shaders.
 All fragment functions in Pygfx look somewhat like this: